History of Jersey: 17th century

-Governorship of John Peyton (1603-1620)
+Governorship of John Peyton (1603–1620)

 James VI of Scotland became King of England, and hence of Jersey, after the death of Elizabeth I in 1603.
-The Governor of the time, Sir Walter Ralegh, was tried and imprisoned for conspiring against the King after the death of Elizabeth and replaced with Sir John Peyton.
+The Governor of the time, Walter Ralegh, was tried and imprisoned for conspiring against the King after the death of Elizabeth and replaced with Sir John Peyton.
 Peyton strongly disliked Presbyterianism, including Calvinism, and attempted to abolish the religion in Jersey.
 The king initially allowed the island's to continue under their present faith system.
 However, Calvinism was increasingly unpopular among islanders, which aided Peyton's caused.
 When St Peter's rectory became vacant in 1613, Peyton appointed Elie Messervy to the position.
 The Colloquy called a Synod to meet to discuss, however Peyton banned the meeting.
-Both sides sent parties to Westminster - the Colloquy sending George Poulet, the Bailiff - however a compromise was found locally, with Messervy agreeing to continue using the Huguenot prayer book.Peyton was also against democracy in the form of the States and the freedoms of the Courts in Jersey.
-In 1615, Jean Hérault was appointed Bailiff by the King, having been promised the role by Letters Patent in 1611.
+Both sides sent parties to Westminster – the Colloquy sending George Poulet, the Bailiff – however a compromise was found locally, with Messervy agreeing to continue using the Huguenot prayer book.Peyton was also against democracy in the form of the States and the freedoms of the Courts in Jersey.
+In 1615, Jean Hérault was appointed Bailiff by the King, having been promised the role by letters patent in 1611.
 Peyton disputed this appointment, claiming it was the Governor's jurisdiction to appoint the Bailiff.
 Hérault asserted it was the King's jurisdiction to directly appoint the Bailiff.
 An Order in Council (dated 9 August 1615) sided with Hérault, which Hérault took to claim the Bailiff was the real head of government and the Governor was simply a military officer.
 Hérault took steps to assert the precedence of the Bailiff over Governor: he ordered his name to be placed before the Governor's in church prayers and was the first Bailiff to wear red robes (in the style of English judges).
 To back his claims, he cited that in the Norman administrative tradition, the Bailiffs had "noone above them except the Duke".
 He frequently reported neglect of duty by Peyton, such as the reduction in the guard at Elizabeth Castle.